piperjarrett/FitLit/README.md

 - Write modular, reusable code that follows SRP (single responsibility principle).
 - Use object and array prototype methods to perform data manipulation.
 - Implement a robust testing suite using TDD (test driven development).
-- Make network requests to retrieve data.
+- Work with local server and make network requests to API endpoints to retrieve and manipulate data.
 - Use GitHub Projects and Issues to track project management and progress amongst the team.
 - Use Webpack to bundle our files.
+- Ensure our app follows best practices for accessibility.
+- Utilize proper error handling for our users to ensure they get data and submit POST requests.
-- Implement Chart.js package to display meaningful data to the user in a more visually appealing way.
+- Implement Chart.js package to display meaningful data to the user in a visually appealing way.

 ## Features
-Athlete (user) is randomly generated upon FitLit page load and they are greeted with a welcoming dashboard of their own sleep, hydration, and step (activity) data.
+Athlete (user) is randomly generated upon FitLit page load and they are greeted with a welcoming dashboard of their own sleep, hydration, and activity data.
 These data are also compared against all users to show the user how they stack up against the competition!
 They can see their user profile information such as email and address as well.
 The user can select a date to display relevant data for that date and the previous week.

 ![fitlit_gif](https://user-images.githubusercontent.com/18154724/188334563-7f259183-e2f7-4ab2-808c-944092cb5f44.gif)